Vyral/sean-zanganeh-blog/_posts/2020-11-04-q4-market-update-what-is-going-to-happen-to-your-real-estate.md

 ---
 layout: post
-title: What 3 Factors Define Our Current Market?
+title: 'Q4 Market Update: What is Going to Happen to Your Real Estate?'
 date: 2020-11-04 00:00:00
 tags:
   - Real Estate